-Detailed communication to parents regarding the CareerLink programme is planned for early in Term 3 this year.
-Mr Toby Wright, the VET Coordinator, is available at any time to provide further details about the programme.
+Detailed communication to parents regarding the CareerLink/VET programme is planned for early in Term 3 this year.
+Mr Toby Wright, the VET Coordinator and Head of Career Development, is available at any time to provide further details about the programme.

-An important presentation for all Year 12 parents will be given at the start of Term 1, 2023, to provide information about SCSA requirements for graduation, Year 12 courses of study, the WACE, and tertiary entrance.
-The exact date of the presentation will be emailed to parents.
+An important presentation for all Year 12 parents will be given at the start of Term 1, 2024, to provide information about SCSA requirements for graduation, Year 12 courses of study, the WACE, and tertiary entrance.
+The date and time of the presentation will be emailed to parents.